oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ```

 ### A.4.4 Specific Commands Supported
-This Command queries the actuator to determine which action-target pairs are supported.
-Not all targets are meaningful in the context of a specific action, and although a Command such as "update ip_connection" may be syntactically valid, the combination does not specify an operation supported by the actuator.
+This Command queries the Actuator to determine which Action/Target pairs are supported.
+Not all Targets are meaningful in the context of a specific Action, and although a Command such as "update ip_connection" may be syntactically valid, the combination does not specify an operation supported by the Actuator.

 **Command:**

-For each supported action list the targets supported by this actuator.
+For each supported Action list the Targets supported by this Actuator.

 ```
 {